yuuiko/AquaTouch/changelong.md

 - Optimise the QuickShedules button (in the QuickStrip).
 - Calendar icon in the CS is now more efficient when highlighting is turned off.
 - Optimise the "No Apps Playing" message with the QuickPlay widgets
+- Remove highlighting from "BUISH" buttons in onenote as they caused high CPU temperatures and never worked well anyway.

 ----
 **New Features**